FOUR SCORE AND SEVEN BEERS AGO...

 It didn't take long for New Beer Friday to become A THING.
 Every week, the growing number of pals gathered to drink beer, always making sure to try something different.
-On any given Friday, you could find 20-30 people gathered in someone's home with their families in tow, sharing beer, playing cards, singing around a campfire, and enjoying the camaraderie created around the idea of trying a new beer.
+On any given Friday, you could find 20+ people gathered in someone's home with their families in tow, sharing beer, playing cards, singing around a campfire, and enjoying the camaraderie created around the idea of trying a new beer.

-When Jake Lohse couldn't get the idea of a brewpub called The Oval Office out of his head, he knew he had to pursue it.
-Every time he told someone about the idea, their eyes lit up, and they'd immediately begin tossing around beer names and Presidential-themed ideas.
-Jake purchased a "real" homebrew system from a fellow local homebrewer, and began to experiment with recipes in his garage.
-He joined homebrew clubs, scoured the internet for homebrew how-to's, and pored over books about the science of brewing.
-He even bought a fancy microscope to study yeast in his basement.
+Later that night, when Jake told me about the Oatbama and the others they'd come up with during a growler-induced brainstorm session, I laughed and (jokingly) suggested they open a brewpub called The Oval Office.
+It was a funny thought, but I wasn't exactly...serious.
+Like, at all.
+Nevertheless, a few months later, Jake purchased a "real" homebrew system from a fellow local homebrewer, and began to experiment with recipes in our garage.
+He joined a homebrew club, scoured the internet for tutorials, and pored over books about the science of brewing.
+He even bought a fancy microscope to study yeast in the basement.
 There were recipe journals and malt bill spreadsheets, extensive research about hop varietals and the perfect glassware, and endless trips to Siciliano's and the Bell's General Store.
-Before he (or his wife) knew it, Jake was looking at real estate and drawing up ownership agreements, and Presidential Brewing was no longer a "maybe someday I'll..." sort of dream.
+The rest, as they say, is (American) history.